 Here are 10 things you can do right now to secure everything from smartphones to doors.
 While all of these suggestions won't apply to every company, if you work your way through this list, you're sure to find some practical steps that you can take to protect your people and assets.

 Secure Your Smartphone

 What's on your phone?
-Every time you slip that device out of its holster - even if it's just for a quick game of Candy Crush - you're holding a storehouse of personal information, and most likely, an access point into your company network.
+Every time you use it, you're holding a storehouse of personal information, and most likely, an access point into your company network.

 A strong password policy may be inconvenient, but it's nowhere near as inconvenient as a data breach or a network crash.
 Here is a simple, three-step method for creating passwords.Once you create that killer password, you'll also find three rules for keeping it safe.

 Do you have enforceable and up-to-date key control policies?
 With so much attention paid to high-tech threats, it’s easy to forget that those little metal keys can make you pretty vulnerable, too.

 Think about how many doors in your facility are accessed via mechanical keys.
 Do your entry doors require only a key to open?
 What about file or server rooms?
 Do you have expensive inventory or supplies protected by lock and key?

 Mechanical keys tell no tales.
 If inventory or supplies go missing, you may have no way to determine who unlocked the door.

 Before you toss out that old computer or copy machine, make sure that you erase the hard drive completely.
 A trashed computer is a gold mine for identity and data thieves.
 And many users still do not realize that their office copier stores documents on a hard drive until the files are overwritten.
 So unless you take the proper steps to ensure that all data has been erased from a computer or copier before it leaves your office, you may be opening the door to a security breach.